elastic/kibana/src/core/MIGRATION_EXAMPLES.md

   values will be empty objects.
 - All exceptions thrown by handlers result in 500 errors.
 If you need a specific HTTP error code, catch any exceptions in your handler and construct the appropriate response using the provided response factory.
+While you can continue using the `boom` module internally in your plugin, the framework does not have native support for converting Boom exceptions into HTTP responses.

 ### Route Registration